rsensenig/amplify-wiki/Single-Campaign-Mode.md

 For now, campaign assets must be added manually into src/assets/images or src/assets/text.
 Eventually, it would be ideal to modify our db schema to accommodate more fields.

 **Images**
-Images should conform to the following naming scheme:
+Images should conform to the following naming schema:
 ```bash
 campaign-logo.xxx
 campaign-background.xxx